Understanding Your Rights To Social Security Benefits

 Every situation is different, but all Social Security Disability cases start with an application for benefits.
 It is important to discuss your disabling condition with a knowledgeable attorney if you believe you may qualify for SSDI or SSI.
 Our firm can walk you through the process of applying for benefits and explain what will happen next.

 What If My Claim Was Denied?

 The Social Security system is bureaucratic and large.
 The majority of applicants for SSDI and SSI benefits are denied upon their initial application.
-If you were denied benefits at the initial application stage, at an ALJ hearing or at another stage, you still may be able to obtain benefits if you hang in there and you get the help you need.
+If you were denied benefits at the initial application stage, at an administrative law judge hearing or at another stage, you still may be able to obtain benefits if you hang in there and you get the help you need.

 Contact Smith & Griffith, LLP, For A Free Consultation